Evelina Duljan

 Evelina Pirjo Jovanka Duljan (born 12 May 2003) is a Swedish professional footballer who plays as a midfielder for the Houston Dash of the National Women's Soccer League (NWSL).
+She won the 2024 NWSL Championship with Orlando Pride, where she made eight appearances during the season.
+Duljan has represented her country in U-17, U-19 and U-23 level.

-Club career
+Club and International career

+Duljan began her professional football career in Sweden with Kristianstads DFF.
 On 12 August 2022, Duljan joined Serie A club Juventus.
 She left in June 2023 following the mutual termination of her contract having made 23 appearances in all competitions.

 On 2 January 2024, Duljan signed a one-year contract with Orlando Pride.

+She earned her first cap for Sweden's U-23 squad on 28 October 2024, representing Sweden against the Netherlands.

 After spending one season in Orlando, Duljan signed for fellow NWSL club Houston Dash on 10 February 2025.
+She plays as a No. 7 in midfield.